- Oops!Something went wrong.Please try again later.

 Are Power Integrations Insiders Aligned With All Shareholders?

 I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
 So it is good to see that Power Integrations insiders have a significant amount of capital invested in the stock.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$119m.
-I would find that kind of skin in the game quite encouraging, if I owned shares, since it would ensure that the leaders of the company would also experience my success, or failure, with the stock.
+Given insiders own a small fortune of shares, currently valued at US$100m, they have plenty of motivation to push the business to succeed.
+This should keep them focused on creating long term value for shareholders.